 So what do?

 If your tenon is really stuck in there and won't budge, the second option is to use a screw.
 Get a screw, any type of wood or plaster screw will do.
 It needs to be a bit wider than your tenon hole so that it gets some good grip, though not too wide or you won't get it into the tenon.
-Screw it in part of the way, and pull on the screw.
-This'll definitely do the trick.
+Screw it in and pull on the screw.

 If by some black magic the tenon is well and truly cemented in there, drill it out.
 Use successively thicker drill bits to remove the material until none is left.

 To know what size tube you'll need, measure your original tenon - length and thickness.
 If you can't do that because the tenon is gone, try to measure the hole it goes into, or the stub where it was once attached to the stem, and go from there to a metal shop or hardware store that sells aluminium tubes in various diameters.
-Bring your pipehead, and if you're nice they'll be patient enough with you to let you test-fit the ends of the tube to see what fits you best.
+Bring your pipe head, and maybe they'll be patient enough with you to let you test-fit the ends of the tube to see what fits you best.

 Make sure that the tube wall isn't too thin, as it may fold under repeated stress.
 About a millimetre thick will do for most tenons.